$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Introduction

 Yet most results in constructive quantum field theory are proved in the geometric settings of either $\mathbb{R}^3$ or the flat torus $\mathbb{T}^3$.
 On the other hand quantum field theory on curved spacetimes has been studied since the 70s.
 Recent breakthroughs by Brunetti \& Fredenhagen \cite{BF00}, Hollands \& Wald \cite{HW1,HW2} and Rejzner \cite{Rejzner} on Lorentzian manifolds (see \cite{Dangthese} for a detailed mathematical exposition of part of this approach) and Kopper \& M\"uller \cite{KM07} in a Riemannian setting, lead to complete proofs of {\sl perturbative renormalization} on (pseudo)-Riemannian manifolds of dimension less than or equal to $4$.
 We also mention the approach of Costello \cite{Cos09} that is designed to work on Riemannian manifolds, possibly with a boundary after Albert's work \cite{AlbertCostello}.
 However all these results are perturbative and construct quantum field theory objects as formal power series.
 They do not provide any probability measures, Hilbert spaces or operators in a straightforward way.
 Constructive quantum fields on manifolds have been earlier addressed only on {\it compact surfaces} in~\cite{Pickrell} by Pickrell and \cite{Dimock} by Dimock for the $P(\varphi)_2$ theories, in \cite{Levy} by L\'evy for the $2d$ Yang-Mills theory and in \cite{GuillarmouKupiainenRhodesVargas} by Guillarmou, Kupiainen, Rhodes \& Vargas for the Liouville field theory on Riemann surfaces.
 In Lorentz signature, we would also like to mention the work~\cite{BarataJaekelMund} of Barata, Jaekel \& Mund who managed to define the $P(\varphi)_2$ theory on $2$-dimensional de Sitter space, extending previous work~\cite{FigariHoeghKrohnNappi} of Figari, Høegh-Krohn \& Nappi.
 From the PDE side, the constructions of Gibbs measures on Riemannian surfaces that we are aware of, come from~\cite{BurqThomannTzvetkov} by Burq, Thomann \& Tzvetkov for dynamical $P(\Phi)_2$ and from~\cite{OhRobertTzvetkovWang} by Oh, Robert, Tzvetkov \& Wang for the dynamical Liouville model.
-It is therefore a longstanding open problem in both constructive quantum field theory and field theory on curved spaces to construct the $\phi^4_3$ measure on an arbitrary closed, compact $3$-dimensional Riemannian manifold.
-As emphasized by Witten in the recent work \cite{Witten} ``{\it If a theory exists perturbatively in curved spacetime, and non-perturbatively in flat spacetime, one would expect that it works non-perturbatively in curved spacetime.
-Unfortunately, not much is available in terms of rigorous theorems, except for special models like two-dimensional conformal field theories.
-That reflects the general mathematical difficulty of understanding quantum field theory rigorously.
-One would think that rigorous results for a superrenormalizable theory in curved spacetime might be relatively accessible, but such results are not available.}''